eyedeekay/sam-forwarder/USAGE.md

     	Set inbound tunnel quantity(0 to 15) (default 8)
   -iv int
     	Set inbound tunnel length variance(-7 to 7)
+  -l string
+    	Type of access list to use, can be "whitelist" "blacklist" or "none". (default "none") -m string
+    	Certificate name to use (default "cert")
   -n string
     	name to give the tunnel(default static-eepSite) (default "static-eepSite") -ob int